The Second Awakening of Christa Klages

 The Second Awakening of Christa Klages (Das zweite Erwachen der Christa Klages) is a 1978 West German drama film directed by Margarethe von Trotta, her debut solo film.

 Plot

 Worried about the prospects of her children's day care center and running out of money, Christa Klages, a young mother, robs a bank with the help of her lover Werner Wiedemann and another friend.
-When Werner is killed during the heist and when it becomes clear that the police are after her, Christa flees to Portugal to seek help from another friend, Ingrid Häkele, a situation that threatens both women's safety.
+However, Werner is killed during the heist and it becomes clear that the police are after her.
+Christa flees to Portugal to seek help from another friend, Ingrid Häkele, creating a situation that threatens both women's safety.